 Most ancient cultures have their own practices of connecting with the environment such as how to site your home in the most advantageous way for longevity, abundance, and harmony for your family.
 Vastu shastra and feng shui were also both used to create venerated sacred sites such as temples and palaces.
-The foundations of feng shui are rooted in Taoism while vastu shastra comes from the Vedas.
+The foundations of feng shui are rooted in Taoism while vastu shastra comes from various texts, including the Vedas.
 Both examine the spaces around us as a way to connect the cosmos to the humans that reside on the earth.

 Qi and Prana